Decoupling Perception from Reasoning for Hallucination-Resistant Video Understanding: Post-Training of the Perception Process Rewards

-\textbf{Evidence Format Reward} The model's perception results are wrapped in a special format, which is required to be \texttt{<start="t1",end="t2",desc="description">}.
-Therefore, the evidence format reward function is:

-\textbf{Accuracy Reward:} Our training data mainly contains five kinds of tasks: Video Temporal Grounding (VTG), Multiple Choice (MC), MC\&VTG (GLUE), ReOrdering (RO), and Open-Ended (OE), illustrated in Fig.~\ref{fig:rl_data}.
+The key to GRPO is the reward design.
+Our goal is to ensure the model responds accurately while minimizing hallucinations.
+The output of the model will be defined as $y$.
+Our training data mainly contains five kinds of tasks: Video Temporal Grounding (VTG), Multiple Choice (MC), MC\&VTG (GLUE), ReOrdering, and Open-Ended (OE), illustrated in Fig.~\ref{fig:rl_data}.
 Except for the OE task, we use rule matching.
 And for the OE task, we use an open-source verification model (VM)~\cite{xVerify}.
 Given the question $Q$, the ground truth answer $G$, and the model's generated answer $A_{\text{gen}}$ as input, we obtain the token probabilities $P_{Ic}$ and $P_C$ for the Incorrect and Correct labels, respectively.
 Thus, the accuracy reward $R_{acc}$ is following:

-where $Match$ is defined as choosing the same options or having the same sorting order.
+where $\hat{a}$ and $\hat{t}$ denote the parsed final answer and temporal span from the model output $y$, respectively, and $Match$ is defined as choosing the same options or having the same sorting order.

-\textbf{Anti-hallucination Reward:} In sec.~\ref{method:hall}, Factual-Aware Evaluator($E$) is trained for anti-hallucination reward.
-The reasoning model will output multiple visual evidences to describe video clips.
-Each evidence contains three pieces of information: $t_{start}$, $t_{end}$, and $desc$.
-The probability that $E$ judges whether the description is correct is:

-where clip is defined as using ffmpeg to obtain video clips, and $Y$ means the description is correct.
-We also need to consider the quantity of evidence and ensure that different pieces of evidence do not describe the same content.
-For this purpose, the attenuation coefficient $w$ is defined as the product of the maximum IoU and ROUGE between the current evidence and other evidence:

-Thus, our anti-hallucination reward ($R_h$) is defined as a weighted sum of evidence scores, normalized by a non-linear function of $n$:

-$R_{h}$ is only provided for the output where $R_{a}$ is greater than 0.5.
-Considering that the $R_a$ for the VTG and GLUE tasks is dense, $R_{h}$ may affect the IoU results.
+We additionally include a format reward $R_f$ to supervise both the reasoning format and the evidence format, encouraging outputs with a consistent thinking structure and machine-parsable evidence units.
+We further incorporate an anti-hallucination reward $R_{ah}$ and a consistency reward $R_{cons}$.